 Race Recap: Gazelle Girl Half Marathon

-Given how the last couple of weeks of marathon have panned out, what with some unexpected hip pains, I was not in a great state of mind going into today’s Gazelle Girl half marathon.
+Given how the last couple of weeks of marathon have panned out, what with some unexpected hip pains, I was not in a great state of mind going into today’s Gazelle Girl Half Marathon in Grand Rapids.
 The plan before my body started to fall apart was for the race to be part of an 18 mile long run, but given how little I’ve run in the last couple of weeks, I scratched that and just focused on the 13.1 miles, knowing if I felt okay at the end, I could do more.
 I spent the days leading up to the race reminding myself that it was okay to take a DNF if things starting hurting too much.
 The marathon is my end goal, not this race.

 I arrived downtown around 7:15 (the race started at 8:00), just as Andi texted and asked if I wanted coffee.
 Um, yes.
 Yes, I do.
 I was a bit chilly and the thought of something warm to hold on to and sip leading up to the race sounded heavenly.
 The line at Starbucks was outrageous due to a conference in town, so she was still in line by the time I arrived.
 We stayed in the warmth for a bit before venturing to the starting line.